python-poetry/poetry/docs/repositories.md

 ```bash
 poetry config http-basic.foo <username> <password>
 ```
 {{% warning %}}
+If you have completed configuring credentials and are receiving authorization failures, check for the presence of `~/.netrc`, which has been known to conflict with Poetry's configured authentication.
+{{% /warning %}}

+{{% warning %}}
 Depending on your system configuration, credentials might be saved in your command line history.